yardinternet/brave-frontend-kit/README.md

 ### `FacetWP`

 Enhances FacetWP search pages.
-Adds scroll to top, aria label to search, focus change on pager, hides label on filter and reset filters if no filters selected.
+Adds scroll to top, aria labels, focus change on pager, hides label on filter and reset filters if no filters selected.

 #### Usage